ezbc/drug-portal-marklogic/README.md

 Edit the `.env` file to change your environment specific options.

-Change the `ML_INSTALL_PATH` to be the relative path from the ml9 directory to the MarkLogic installation.
+Change the `ML_INSTALL_PATH` to be the relative path from the `ml9` directory to the MarkLogic installation.

+Change the `ODH_INSTALL_PATH` to be the relative path from the `odh` directory to the quick start war file.

 Change the `LOCAL_VOLUME_DIR` to be a directory where the services data files will live.
 A volume mount will be created for the operation data hub,